rbewoor/DataEngr-Twitter/README.md

 Problems being faced: When I run producer (no filter+fixed time) it pull.
 Then I ran the consumer and it also wrote to MongoDb.
 But I found blank records.
 E.g. out of total of 10k odd mongo docs inserted, there were about 1k with blanks.
 Dunno why its happening.

+Consumer is still the same standard one.

+Some examples of simple mongo data access to see how the data can be accessed.

+Queries.txt has 5 simple queries that are currently coded in native MongoDB shell execution.
+Need to figure out how to run this via a python program.